livingstyleguide/livingstyleguide/README.md

 There are more **commands** to generate output.
 They start with an `@` and can be put in the code block:

-### Colors

-You can automatically generate color swatches out of your Sass variables:

-    @colors {
-      $light-red  $gray  $green  $red  $dark-red  $black
-    }

-By clicking the color swatch in the style guide, users can copy the hex code of the color (useful for designers).
-When pointing the cursor on the variable name, it will be copied on click instead (useful for developers).

-The output will respect newlines.
-The example below will create a 3 × 3 matrix of color swatches and groups shades in columns which might be more easy to understand. `-` leaves a cell empty in the matrix:

-    @colors {
-      -       $light-red  $gray
-      $green  $red        -
-      -       $dark-red   $black
-    }

-The LivingStyleGuide also supports CSS colors and Sass functions.
-All of them will work:

-    @colors {
-      red        #ca1f70              #FFF               rgba(0, 0, 0, 0.5)
-      $my-color  my-color-function()  lighten(red, 10%)  darken($my-color, 20%)
-    }

 ### Haml Examples